in28minutes/in28minutes.github.io/_posts/2019-03-27-spring-boot-react-crud-full-stack-with-maven.md

 ```

 Things to note:
-- ```componentDidMount()``` - React defines a component lifecycle. componentDidMount will be called as soon as component is mounted.
+- ```componentDidMount()``` - React defines a component lifecycle. componentDidMount will be called as soon as the component is mounted.
 We are calling refreshCourses as soon as a component is mounted.
 - ```this.refreshCourses = this.refreshCourses.bind(this)``` - Any method in a react component should be bound to this.
 -```CourseDataService.retrieveAllCourses(INSTRUCTOR).then``` - This would make the call to the REST API.
 You can define how to process the response in the then method.